-They’re a great addition to any cheese/charcuterie board, good for dipping in hummus or guacamole and even great crumbled on top of a soup.
+They’re a great addition to any cheese/charcuterie board, good for dipping in hummus or guacamole (or this vegan spinach artichoke dip) and even great crumbled on top of a soup.

 To store the crackers (which I doubt you’ll have to because they go fast!) – you can keep them at room temperature for about 3 days.
 I prefer this to refrigerating as they tend to lose their crispiness once put in the fridge.

-Making crackers with leftover almond pulp from homemade almond milk is probably by default recipe when I don’t have the energy to make anything else.
+Making crackers with leftover almond pulp from homemade almond milk is probably my default recipe when I don’t have the energy to make anything else.